 Tracing: Amerika-Gedenkbibliothek (1954) (English)

 After the end of the Berlin Blockade, the Americans wanted to build a memorial to the Airlift and the successful cooperation between West Berlin and the United States.
-West Berlin's mayor Ernst Reuter suggested that this memorial could be a library (Breitenbach 1954, 281), since a major challenge for West Berlin was the »loss« of books to the East after the city was divided (Humboldt University, the Berlin City Library, and the Berlin State Library were all in the East).
+West Berlin's mayor Ernst Reuter suggested that this memorial could be a library (cf. Breitenbach 1954, 281), since a major challenge for West Berlin was the »loss« of books to the East after the city was divided (Humboldt University, the Berlin City Library, and the Berlin State Library were all in the East).
 So a provisional library was set up in Dahlem.
 McCloy and the American government provided 4.4 million DM for the building and the acquisition of books as part of the Marshall Plan.
 Initially, Reuter conceived the new library as an academic library for the newly founded Free University (FU) in Dahlem, but he wanted to build the library in Kreuzberg.
 Not only had the district been severely damaged during the war, but it was also centrally located: In anticipation of the city's eventual reunification, this new library would be a central point of the city.
 However, in a divided city, Kreuzberg was also close to the Wall and the border, and thus a new library could show the »successes of the West« to the East – after all, it was the beginning of the Cold War.
 The FU, however, was unhappy with this, from a Dahlem perspective, remote location.
 When the Ford Foundation agreed to finance the construction of a new lecture hall and library for the FU – which was to become the Henry-Ford-Bau – the newly conceived library in Kreuzberg could be established not as an academic, but as a public library.

 The choice of location was, thus, symbolic, as the building was to »stand as a widely visible monument to the freely developing spirit in the immediate vicinity of the eastern sector, as well as a witness to the belief in the reunification that would sooner or later take place here in the heart of the old city« (Moser 1954, translated from German).
 Indeed, from the top floor, which was not open to the public, one could see the border: »Checkpoint Charlie« interrupted the busy street of Friedrichstraße, at the end of which the library was conceived as an »opening gesture«.